-Assessment Method Accompany Mathed Definition Describe Content Assessment Method Definition Possible Content Portfolio of evidence A collection of documents containing work undertaken to be assessed as evidence to meet required skills outcomes OR A collection of documents containing work that shows the learner's progression through the course Learner notes/written work Learner log/diary Peer notes Record of observation Record of discussion Practical demonstration/assignment A practical demonstration of a skill/situation selected by the tutor or by learners, to enable learners to practise and apply skills and knowledge Record of observation Learner notes/written work Learner log Coursework Research or projects that count towards a learner's final outcome and demonstrate the skills and/or knowledge gained throughout the course Record of observation Learner notes/written work Tutor notes/record Learner log/diary E-assessment The use of information technology to assess learners' work Electronic portfolio E-tests
+Assessment Method Definition Possible Content Portfolio of evidence A collection of documents containing work undertaken to be assessed as evidence to meet required skills outcomes OR A collection of documents containing work that shows the learner's progression through the course Learner notes/written work Learner log/diary Peer notes Record of observation Record of discussion Practical demonstration/assignment A practical demonstration of a skill/situation selected by the tutor or by learners, to enable learners to practise and apply skills and knowledge Record of observation Learner notes/written work Learner log Coursework Research or projects that count towards a learner's final outcome and demonstrate the skills and/or knowledge gained throughout the course Record of observation Learner notes/written work Tutor notes/record Learner log/diary E-assessment The use of information technology to assess learners' work Electronic portfolio E-tests by individuals, both prescribed and non-prescribed.

-Title Supporting Use of Medication in Social Care Settings Level Three Credit Value 5 Guided Learning Hours (GLH) 40 CBF025 OCN NI Unit Code Unit Reference No M/618/4784 Unit purpose and aim(s): This unit will enable the learner to prepare for, support the administration o and monitor the effects of medication on individuals.
-The unit applies to all medication used for and by individuals, both prescribed and non-prescribed.
 It includes classifications and forms of medication, as well as safe handling and storage and the need for accurate recording and reporting.
-Learning Outcomes Assessment Criteria Understand the legislative framework for the use of medication in social care settings.
+Learning Outcomes Assessment Criteria 1.
+Understand the legislative framework for the use of medication in social care settings.
 1.1.
-Summarise legislation that governs the use of medication in social care settings.
+Summarise legislation that governs the usof medication in social care settings.
 1.2.
 Explain the legal classification system for medication.
 1.3.
-Explain how and why policies and procedures or agreed ways of working must reflect and incorporate legislative requirements.
+Explain how and why policies and procedures or agreed ways of working must reflect and incorporate legislative requirements. r 2.
 Know about common types of medication, their use and possible adverse reactions.
 2.1.
-Summarise at least five types of prescribed medication in the UK and the conditions for which each medication may be prescribed.
-2.2.
-Summarise changes to an individual's physical or mental well-being that may indicate an adverse reaction to a medication.
+Summarise at least five types of prescribe medication in the UK and the conditions f which each medication may be prescribe 2.2.
+Summarise changes to an individual's physical or mental well-being that may indicate an adverse reaction to a medication. for 3.
 Understand roles and responsibilities in the use of medication in social care settings.
 3.1.
-Summarise the roles and responsibilities of those involved in prescribing, dispensing and supporting use of medication.
+Summarise the roles and responsibilities those involved in prescribing, dispensing and supporting use of medication.
 3.2.
-Explain where responsibilities lie in relation to use of over the counter remedies and supplements.
+Explain where responsibilities lie in relation to use of over the counter remedies and supplements. on 4.
 Understand techniques for administering medication.
 4.1.
-Explain the routes by which medication can be administered.
+Explain the routes by which medication of be administered.
 4.2.
 Summarise the different forms in which medication may be presented.
 4.3.
 Summarise materials and equipment that can assist in administering medication.
-Be able to receive, store and dispose of medication supplies safely.
+5. Be able to receive, store and dispose of medication supplies safely.
 5.1.
 Explain how to receive supplies of medication in line with agreed ways of working.
 5.2.
 Demonstrate how to store medication safely.
 5.3.
-Demonstrate how to dispose of unused or unwanted medication safely.
+Demonstrate how to dispose of unused of unwanted medication safely. or 6.
 Know how to promote the rights of the individual when managing medication.
 6.1.
 Explain the importance of the following principles in the use of medication: a) consent b) self-medication or active participation c) dignity and privacy d) confidentiality 6.2.
-Explain how risk assessment can be used to promote an individual's independence in managing medication.
-Explain how ethical issues that may arise over the use of medication can be addressed.
+Explain how risk assessment can be used to promote an individual's independence managing medication.
+6.3.
+Explain how ethical issues that may arise over the use of medication can be addressed. d in